Quantum gl(1|1) and tangle Floer homology: Preliminaries

 Applying this to a closed link, we get an element of the ground field $\C(q)$.
 (The framing is irrelevant because with label $V$ on all strands, the ribbon element acts as $1$.)

 This invariant vanishes on any closed link diagram.
 So to get an interesting invariant, we must modify this construction.
-It turns out that if we cut, say, the topmost strand of a link $L$ at some horizontal coordinate and isotope it to get a $(1,1)$-tangle, then the value of $Q$ on the resulting $(1,1)$-tangle $T_L$ is an invariant of the original tangle.
+It turns out that if we cut, say, the topmost strand of a link $L$ at some horizontal coordinate and isotope it to get a $(1,1)$-tangle (see Figure~\ref{fig:rt-alex}), then the value of $Q$ on the resulting $(1,1)$-tangle $T_L$ is an invariant of the original link.
 That is, this assignment is unchanged if we apply Reidemeister moves at the beginning and cut a different strand.
 See \cite[Proposition 4.4, Proposition 4.5, Theorem 4.6]{s1} or \cite{v1}.
+It is easy to show that